mayhemheroes/hstspreload/README.md

 ## Note

-This repo is currently (late March, 2016) undergoing a full rewrite.
-See the [v1 tag](https://github.com/chromium/hstspreload/tree/v1) for the current code running at [hstspreload.appspot.com](https://hstspreload.appspot.com/)
+This repo is currently (April 2016) undergoing a full rewrite.
+See the [`app-engine` branch](https://github.com/chromium/hstspreload/tree/app-engine) for the current code running at [hstspreload.appspot.com](https://hstspreload.appspot.com/)

 ## Usage